 The main street of Cley (Coast Road) has not changed much since the late 19th century.
 It's not even five minutes walk from my house.

-On the main street you find most amazing shops for a village this small.
+On the main street, you find the most amazing shops for a village this small.
 There is Picnic Fayre, the best delicatessen in East Anglia.

 Made in Cley, a gallery and pottery selling high-class pottery and other works of art, www.madeincley.co.uk